Shopify/polaris/polaris.shopify.com/content/foundations/patterns/home-cards/index.md

 ---
 title: Home cards
+description: Home cards make actionable recommendations based on data from the merchant’s store, or give merchants feedback about their store’s performance.
 keywords:
   - home cards
   - insights
   - milestones
 ---

-# Home cards

-Home cards make actionable recommendations based on data from the merchant’s store, or give merchants feedback about their store’s performance.

 Home cards should: